supertokens/blog/content/enterprise-sso/index.md

 To understand SSO's mechanics, let's break down its two main components: the Identity Provider (IdP) and the Service Provider (SP).

-1. User Authentication
+- **User Authentication**

-2. Users log into the IdP, which verifies their identity using credentials stored in a central directory like Active Directory or LDAP.
+  - Users log into the IdP, which verifies their identity using credentials stored in a central directory like Active Directory or LDAP.
 Often, this login includes multifactor authentication (MFA) for added security.

-3. Token Generation and Validation
+- **Token Generation and Validation**

-4. Once authenticated, the IdP issues a token that confirms the user's identity and permissions.
+  - nce authenticated, the IdP issues a token that confirms the user's identity and permissions.
 This token is securely passed to other applications and validated by the SPs.

-5. Session Management
+- **Session Management**

-6. SSO systems control session lengths and enforce timeouts.
+  - SSO systems control session lengths and enforce timeouts.
 This means end users aren't prompted to log in repeatedly, and administrators maintain control over session activity.

-7. Trust Relationships
+- **Trust Relationships**

-8. SSO relies on a trust-based connection between the IdP and SPs, established through protocols like SAML, OAuth, or OpenID Connect.
+  - SSO relies on a trust-based connection between the IdP and SPs, established through protocols like SAML, OAuth, or OpenID Connect.
 The IdP's tokens verify user identities with SPs without transferring sensitive credentials multiple times.

 ## Key Features of Enterprise SSO